 🌟 How to do it:

-- Use phrases and sayings – Don’t write the whole sentence, simply pick out the essential phrases to use.
-Also, you can add a quote to illustrate your point, instead of throwing everything in.
+- Use phrases and sayings – Don’t write the whole sentence, simply pick out the essential words to use.
+Also, you can add a quote to illustrate your point instead of throwing everything in.

 Having a lot of content slides like this can still be too much for the audience to digest.
 Imagine 15 of these text-heavy slides in a row – you’d lose your mind!